BitcoinUnlimited/BUIP/BUIP-HF/buip-hf-technical-spec.md

 ### REQ-1 (fork by default)

-The client (with BUIP-UAHF implementation) shall default to activating a hard fork with new consensus rules as specified by the remaining requirements.
+The client (with BUIP-HF implementation) shall default to activating a hard fork with new consensus rules as specified by the remaining requirements.

-RATIONALE:: It is better to make the UAHF active by default in a special HF release version.
+RATIONALE:: It is better to make the HF active by default in a special HF release version.
 Users have to download a version capable of HF anyway, it is more convenient for them if the default does not require them to make additional configuration.